gvoze32/NotFollow/README.md

 # NotFollow

-A web application to help you identify people who don't follow you back on Instagram.
+A web application to help you identify people who don't follow you back.

 ## Features

-- Supports multiple JSON files for followers and following data
+- Supports multiple JSON files

-- Generates a list of non-followers with their usernames and profiles
+- Generates a list of non-followers

 ## Getting Started